 There’s numerous beach areas and whilst the large (artificial) lake is perfect for swimming, there are also other watersport activities such as canoeing or even windsurfing.
 The surrounding paths also provide opportunities for cycling, rollerblading and jogging – if that’s your kind of thing.

-Lake Jarun has a number of bars and cafes for refreshments and some of Zagreb’s most popular clubs are situated there, including the well-known Aquarius and Macao, if you fancy staying until the early hours.
+Lake Jarun has a number of bars and cafes for refreshments and some of Zagreb’s most popular clubs are situated there, including the well-known Aquarius, if you fancy staying until the early hours.
 (Or if you make a return later at night.)

 Each summer, Lake Jarun also hosts a music festival on its shores – the INmusic Festival.